ridlees/Techwriting_journal/README.md

 ### Vidoes I have seen  <a name="videos"></a>
 In this part, I keep notes on various online videos I have seen.
 #### [Zuzana Lena Ansorgová: Jak začít dokumentovat](https://www.youtube.com/watch?v=lgW3iTmgkh0&t=1201s) <a name="JZD"></a>
 Talk on the absolute basics of techwriting, from the concepts and tools (LaTeX) to tag languages and text publisher.
 MD is too simple for complex databases.
-How to show documentation for user(based on their level - the idea of inteligent content delivery(https://blog.nic.cz/2017/11/01/tcworld/)) Sphinx is good for complex things.
+How to show documentation for user(based on their level - the idea of inteligent content delivery(https://blog.nic.cz/2017/11/01/tcworld/ -> https://www.plusmeta.de/#software)) Sphinx is good for complex things.
 Good starting point.
 >__TAKE AWAYS__: Tekom group [Certification](https://www.technical-communication.org/technical-writing/tekom-certification/international-tekom-certification-as-a-technical-writer), think about your writing.
 MD is limited (but works for small scales).
 Think how do you deliver content, what is tag languages.
 #### [Zuzana Lena Ansorgová: Dokumentování software podle jeho životního cyklu](https://www.youtube.com/watch?v=nh4wAtkDHA4) <a name="DSZ"></a>
+Talk on whole spectrum of documentations, the difference between process (in house) and product documentation (for end user (can be user, admin, dev or anyone)), good documentation always works with data from business/system analysis (to know key terms, conception (read Concept of Operations) and SRS (software, Requirements and specifications)) for better understanding.
+Think about how people will use your product (how does it work, what does it need, how to interact with it and more) and write for different levels of users (new wants basic understanding, advanced wants full reference (pro tip, add metadata and navigation to your documents to make them UX friendly))-
+>__TAKE AWAYS__: Always try to get as much information as I can, sort it to make it digestible and think for who this documentation is (is it inhouse, is it for outside?
+What does this text mean?)

 #### [Ellie Farrier: Wild Geeks: Poetry in the Digital Age](https://www.youtube.com/watch?v=KBCRUTr2u0c ) <a name="Poetry"></a>